Morphy Richards

 Possible Causes

-Weak or partially failed oven element, Faulty temperature sensor (NTC) reading high, Poor door seal causing heat loss, Miscalibrated thermostat or control board
+Weak or partially failed oven element, Faulty temperature sensor (NTC) reading high, Poor door seal causing heat loss, Miscalibrated thermostat or control board.

 How to Fix / Troubleshooting

-Safety first: Disconnect power before testing components.
+Safety first: Disconnect the power supply before testing any components.

 Steps: